 Head Football Coach Ruffin McNeill Discusses The Start Of Spring Practice

-Brian Overton is in his fourth season as director of football operations and player personnel at East Carolina after joining the Pirates' staff on January 3, 2012.
+Brian Overton is in his fifth overall season at East Carolina and first as director of player development on Scottie Montgomery's staff.
+He initially joined the Pirate family as director of football operations and player personnel on January 3, 2012.

 Prior to his appointment at East Carolina, Overton served as a football operations assistant at the University of North Carolina for three years.
 He played a pivotal role in the Tar Heels' on-campus recruiting efforts in addition to providing ancillary support with team travel, high school summer camps, video maintenance and office management.